 - turnip for diabetic patient

-- turnip in diabetes
+- turnip diabetes

-- turnip in sugar patient
+- turnip can give to sugar patient or not

 - turnips drop sugar levels